Bird Watching at New Mexico Cabin Rentals

 Explore the Natural Wonders of Southwest New Mexico Riparian Bird Watching

 For passionate bird watching enthusiasts, amateur ornithologists or just someone who loves birding in secluded riparian areas, New Mexico Cabin Rentals has much to offer! (see Bird Watching Check List on Double E Ranch).
+Southwest New Mexico has a well-deserved reputation for birding.
 At New Mexico Cabin Rentals and guest houses on Double E Ranch you will find a wide variety of bird fauna found at 5000' elevation along the southwestern edge of the Gila National Forest region.
 Approximately 339 bird species have been sighted.
 Of these, 166 species are known to breed on the region of the Gila National Forest, 114 are more-or-less regular non-breeders, and 57 are considered to be casual or accidental.
 The numerous species of birds found is largely related to the diverse ecological habitat found in the Gila National Forest and surrounding regions which includes Bear Creek Riparian Area at New Mexico Cabin Rentals on Double E Ranch.

 In and around the Gila National Forest, vegetation types range from spruce/fir forest high in the Mogollon Mountains to desert scrub and remnant grassland in the lower Burro Mountains.
 Small expanses of grassland are scattered in the higher ranges.